hit-moodle/moodle-local_onlinejudge/README.md

 Introduction
 ============

-The Online Judge 3 plugin for Moodle 3 is designed for courses involving programming.
+The Online Judge 3 plugin for Moodle 3 (there are older versions) is designed for courses involving programming.
 It can automatically grade submitted source code by testing them against customizable test cases (ACM-ICPC/Online Judge style).